 - 1 cup sour cream

-- In a large bowl, fold onion into sour cream.
+- In a large bowl, add sour cream and fold in onion.

 - Refrigerate covered 24 hours before serving.

-- Optional: garnish with fresh chives or green onion.
+- Garnish with fresh chives or green onion.

 Estimated nutrition information is provided as a courtesy and is not guaranteed.